wp-plugins/gotmls/readme.txt

 Requires at least: 3.0
 Tested up to: 4.0

-This Anti-Virus/Anti-Malware plugin searches for Malware and other Virus like threats and vulnerabilities on your server and it helps you remove them.
+This Anti-Malware plugin searches for Malware and other Virus like threats and security vulnerabilities on your server and it helps you remove them.

 == Description ==